emcdonagh-OT/outreach/README.md

 # Outreach Tracking

-Repo for Outreach in Open Targets
+Open Targets Repo for tracking Outreach related issues, namely:

-This repo contains:
-- User requests: from support and workshops
-- Blog posts: suggested to-do-list of posts to be published
+- Todo Blog: possible themes posts to be published at blog.opentargets.org
+- Users Requests from support and workshops
 - Conferences

 For a list of Open Targets workshops and materials, please go to http://www.targetvalidation.org/outreach